dylaan6/DokkanDiscordBot/README.md

 !randomlink- Random linkskill from dokkan wiki dbmovie- a random db movie
-Please note you have to create the bot yourself and inset its Token into the source code i trust that you know how to do that
+Please note you have to create the bot yourself and inset its Token into the source code i trust that you know how to do that Once you have inserted the bot token like this "ExampleToken" you must run it via terminal